alexalmacin/myIntroToPython/README.md

 Break and Continue Statements: These statements are used within loops to alter the flow of control.
 	Break: Terminates the loop prematurely when a certain condition is met. fruits = ["apple", "banana", "cherry"]

+		for fruit in fruits:
+    		if fruit == "banana":
+        		break
+    		print(fruit)
+	Continue: Skips the rest of the code inside the loop for the current iteration and continues with the next iteration. fruits = ["apple", "banana", "cherry"]

+		for fruit in fruits:
+    		if fruit == "banana":
+        		continue
+    		print(fruit)
+Exception Handling (try, except, finally): Allows you to handle errors or exceptional situations gracefully without crashing the program.
+	try:
+    		x = 10 / 0
+	except ZeroDivisionError:
+    		print("Error: Division by zero")
+	finally:
+    		print("This block always executes")

+In this example, the try block attempts to execute the code inside it, and if an exception occurs, the except block catches the exception and handles it.
+The finally block always executes, regardless of whether an exception occurred or not.
+Understanding control flow is essential for writing programs that can make decisions, iterate over data, and handle errors effectively.
+It gives you the flexibility to create complex logic and solve a wide range of problems in Python.